 If you look at it, Gboard earns more positive points than iOS’ default keyboard in this comparison.
 But as I mentioned earlier in the post, typing is what most people care about in a keyboard, and the default iOS keyboard turns out to be better in that area.

 Ultimately, it certainly depends on user-to-user.
 If you like the additional features and don’t care about the accuracy of typing much, use Gboard.
 Pure, fast, and accurate typing is what you ultimately care about?
 Use the default iOS keyboard.
 Swipe typing is your game?
 Use Gboard.
-If dealing with a lot of emojis is how you literally text, use iOS’ default keyboard.
 Care about design?
 Use Gboard.
 If you care about privacy, definitely use the default iOS keyboard.